 Bottom line: Are Aura Parental Controls good?

-Yes.
-While Aura Parental Controls may leave something to be desired when it comes to location tracking and monitoring, the quality of what you get is very good.
-This is a good choice for Aura users who want to track and limit their children's screen time while still giving them privacy online.
+Aura Parental Controls may leave something to be desired in terms of location tracking and monitoring, but the quality of content monitoring is very good.
+It's a good choice for Aura users who want to track and limit their children's screen time while still maintaining their online privacy.

 We do think it’s a little expensive for the amount of features offered, but remember that it can be coupled with identity theft protection for your entire family.
 The biggest downside is that the app can be deleted from Android without your dashboard noticing, so you can only really use it with younger or very mature kids.